 This was in the Daily Caller today.

-A witness who testified before Mueller's grand jury last month is accusing the special prosecutor of quote, manufacturing crimes against Trump associates in order to pressure them to testify against the president.
+A witness who testified before Mueller's grand jury last month is accusing the special prosecutor of, quote, manufacturing crimes against Trump associates in order to pressure them to testify against the president.

 This is huge.

-Former Trump aide, Michael Caputo, he was interviewed and said even though it doesn't seem so far that they've got direct evidence of Russia collusion, they're still managing to manufacture crimes.
+Former Trump aide Michael Caputo, he was interviewed and said, even though it doesn't seem so far that they've got direct evidence of Russia collusion, they're still managing to manufacture crimes.

 And Caputo believes Manafort has a really good chance of defeating the charges brought against him during the Russia probe, and that the team of Mueller is headed by, you know, headed a jamming up Roger Stone.

-That was the latest, you know, apparently they they now have subpoenaed Roger Stone's Twitter advisor or Twitter guy.
+That was the latest, you know, apparently they now have subpoenaed Roger Stone's Twitter advisor or Twitter guy.

 I doubt that's true at all.